2019 Spa-Francorchamps Formula 2 round

 The 2019 Spa-Francorchamps FIA Formula 2 round was to have been a pair of motor races that were due to be held on 31 August and 1 September 2019 at the Circuit de Spa-Francorchamps in Stavelot, Belgium as part of the FIA Formula 2 Championship.
 It was to be the ninth round of the 2019 FIA Formula 2 Championship and run in support of the 2019 Belgian Grand Prix.

 The feature race was abandoned after an accident involving Anthoine Hubert, Juan Manuel Correa and Giuliano Alesi.
-Hubert and Correa were taken to the circuit's medical centre where Hubert died of his injuries.
+Hubert and Correa were taken to the circuit's medical centre where the former died of his injuries.
 Correa was stabilised and transferred to a nearby hospital.
 The sprint race was cancelled as a mark of respect.

 Report

 Championship standings before the round

-ART Grand Prix driver Nyck de Vries entered the round with a thirty point lead over Nicholas Latifi in the drivers' championship.
+ART Grand Prix driver Nyck de Vries entered the round with a thirty-point lead over Nicholas Latifi in the drivers' championship.
 Sérgio Sette Câmara was third, a further twenty-five points behind.
 In the teams' championship, DAMS started the round with a sixty-five point lead over UNI-Virtuosi Racing, and ART Grand Prix a further thirty-six points behind in third.